mhtattersall/Redshift/README.md

 - Magazine reviews and associated metadata files are stored in an AWS S3 bucket
 - An Amazon Redshift cluster is created
 - Data is loaded from S3 to Redshift to form 2 tables
-- SQL queries are run to wiht a join on the tables on the Primary Key 'asin'
+- SQL queries are run to with a join on the tables on the Primary Key 'asin'